All Episodes

 John Solomon, where is this going?

-Who gets who who should now be sleeping uh well, even if they have a my pillow bed, they're probably insomniac right now.
+Well, even if they have a my pillow bed, they're probably insomniac right now.

 Who's worried?

-And uh remember, we now know we've confirmed that they had to send scrub teams to his lawyers' offices to reclaim the classified information he had wrongly given to his lawyers.
+And remember, we now know we've confirmed that they had to send scrub teams to his lawyers' offices to reclaim the classified information he had wrongly given to his lawyers.

 Let's keep an eye on that.

-On FISA, what I've been hearing in the inside from people who know what's going on is that one thing they're looking at is a large case, a conspiracy to defraud the United States by submitting knowing and willful false information to the FISA court, and perhaps misleading Congress during the early parts of the Russian investigation.
+On FISA, what I've been hearing in the inside from people who know what's going on is that one thing they're looking at is a large case, a conspiracy to defraud the United States by submitting knowing and willful false information to the FISA court and perhaps misleading Congress during the early parts of the Russian investigation.

 These testimonies, these lies, these leaks, these false submissions in the FISA, that that may ultimately roll up into a large conspiracy case in which multiple members of the law enforcement community are identified.

-I I absolutely agree with that.
+I absolutely agree with that.

-In my book, I named conspiracy to defraud the government as one of the crimes that was uh committed by, in my judgment, by the people who signed off on that FISA warrant.
+In my book, I named conspiracy to defraud the government as one of the crimes that was committed by, in my judgment, by the people who signed off on that FISA warrant.

 And think about it.

-I want to ask you about Sidney Powell now representing Michael Flynn.
+I want to ask you about Sidney Powell, now representing Michael Flynn.

 That's a big issue to me.

-Real quick question, about thirty seconds each, John Solomon, Greg Jarrett, Sidney Powell, now the lawyer for General Flynn.
+John Solomon, Greg Jarrett, Sidney Powell, now the lawyer for General Flynn, will he withdraw his plea?

 I think he should, but I'm not a lawyer, Greg Jarrett.

-Muller could never have won the case.
+Mueller could never have won the case.

-I I almost guarantee it.
+I almost guarantee it.

-What do you think?
+What do you think, John Solomon?

 It's certainly one of the options that has to be on the table.